Expertise: Economy, elections, health care, domestic policy, politics, women's issues

 Before leading American Progress, Tanden was the organization’s chief operating officer.
-She previously served as senior advisor for health reform at the Department of Health and Human Services, advising Secretary Kathleen Sebelius and working on President Barack Obama’s health reform team in the White House to pass the bill.
-In that role, she developed policies around reform and worked with Congress on particular provisions of President Barack Obama’s signature legislative achievement—the Affordable Care Act.
+She previously served as senior adviser for health reform at the U.S. Department of Health and Human Services.
+In that role, she developed policies around reform and worked with Congress and stakeholders on particular provisions of President Barack Obama’s signature legislative achievement—the Affordable Care Act.

 Prior to that, Tanden was the director of domestic policy for the Obama-Biden presidential campaign, where she managed all domestic policy proposals.
-Tanden had also served as policy director for the Hillary Clinton presidential campaign where she directed all policy work, ranging from domestic policy to the economy to foreign affairs, and managed day-to-day policy announcements.
-In that role, she also oversaw the debate preparation process for then-Sen. Clinton (D-NY).
+Tanden also served as policy director for Hillary Clinton’s first presidential campaign, where she directed all policy work and oversaw the debate preparation process for then-Sen. Clinton (D-NY).